Wald or score test for treatment effect using negative binomial model

 mutze_test.RdFits a negative binomial (or Poisson) log-rate model to the aggregated

 subject-level data produced by cut_data_by_date().
-The method matches the
+With

 - data